Frequently Asked Questions

 Does ACS WASC accredit home schools?

-ACS WASC allows for the accreditation of independent study programs and/or homeschool programs that meet the following criteria:
+ACS WASC allows for the accreditation of independent study programs and/or homeschool programs that meet the following ACS WASC requirements:

 - Continuation schools, alternative schools, and independent study schools that are connected to public school districts, including those that offer a home-study program, are eligible for accreditation provided the program has been included in the school’s self-study evaluation within the ACS WASC accreditation process.
-The school must provide oversight of curriculum and delivery of instruction and be responsible for student grades, transcripts, and analysis of assessment results.
+The school must provide oversight of curriculum and delivery of instruction by a credentialed teacher who is qualified for the high school subject matter covered.
+For K-8 courses/curriculum and delivery of instruction the school must provide oversight by a credentialed multi-subject teacher.
+Grades, transcripts and analysis of assessment results must be provided by a credentialed teacher and not the parent.

-- Private schools that offer independent study as their primary instructional delivery system are eligible for accreditation if they meet all ACS WASC private school criteria and possess a #CDS from the California Department of Education.
-The school must provide oversight of curriculum and delivery of instruction and be responsible for student grades, transcripts, and analysis of assessment results.
+- Private schools offering independent study as their primary instructional delivery system are eligible for accreditation if they meet all ACS WASC private school criteria and meet the local, state, or national requirements for schools.
+The school must provide oversight of curriculum and delivery of instruction by a qualified teacher for K-8 students.
+For high school courses the school must provide oversight by a qualified teacher with either a bachelor’s or master’s degree according to subject matter.
+Grades, transcripts, and analysis of assessment results must be provided by teachers and not the parent.

-- Charter schools (public or private) that offer independent study as their primary instructional delivery system are eligible for accreditation if they meet all ACS WASC criteria and possess a #CDS from the California Department of Education.
-The school must provide oversight of curriculum and delivery of instruction and be responsible for student grades, transcripts, and analysis of assessment results.
+- Charter schools that offer independent study as their primary instructional delivery system are eligible for accreditation if they meet all ACS WASC criteria and meet the local state or national requirements for schools.
+The school must provide oversight of curriculum and delivery of instruction by a teacher who is credentialed and qualified for the high school subject matter covered.
+For K-8 courses/curriculum and delivery of instruction the school must provide oversight by a credentialed multi-subject teacher.
+Grades, transcripts, and analysis of assessment results must be provided by a credentialed teacher and not the parent.

-- Private Satellite Programs (PSPs) that are directly connected to an ACS WASC-accredited private school are eligible for accreditation, provided the program has been included in the school’s self-study evaluation within the ACS WASC accreditation process.
-The school must provide oversight of curriculum and delivery of instruction and be responsible for student grades, transcripts, and analysis of assessment results.
+- Private School Satellite programs (PSPs) that are directly connected to an ACS WASC-accredited school are eligible for accreditation, provided that the program has been included in the school’s self-study evaluation within the ACS WASC accreditation process.
+The school must provide oversight of curriculum and delivery of instruction by a qualified teacher for K-8 students and for high school courses the school must provide oversight by a qualified teacher with either a Bachelor’s or Master’s degree according to subject matter.
+Grades, transcripts, and analysis of assessment results must be provided by teachers and not the parent.

 Does ACS WASC accredit online schools?